cheng-tan/vowpalwabbit.github.io/_guides/contextual_bandits.md

 - **Probability (p)**: the probability of choosing _a_ from _A_.
 - **Cost/Reward (r)**: the reward received for action _a_.

-Vowpal Wabbit provides three different CB algorithm classifications:
+Vowpal Wabbit provides three CB algorithms:

-* **`--cb`:** CB module which allows you to optimize predictor based on already collected CB data, CB without exploration
+* **`--cb`:** The CB module which allows you to optimize predictor based on already collected CB data, CB without exploration
-* **`--cb_explore`:** CB learning algorithm for when the maximum number of actions is known ahead of time and semantics of actions stays the same across examples
+* **`--cb_explore`:** The CB learning algorithm for when the maximum number of actions is known ahead of time and semantics of actions stays the same across examples
-*  **`--cb_explore_adf`:** CB learning algorithm for when the set of actions changes over time or we have rich information for each actionVW offers different input formats for CB.
+*  **`--cb_explore_adf`:** The CB learning algorithm for when the set of actions changes over time or we have rich information for each action VW offers different input formats for CB.

-####  Input format for `--cb` classification
+### Input format for `--cb`

 `--cb <number_of_actions>`